-SARA is a multi-disciplinary volunteer search and rescue organisation, and is the designated rescue service for an area of over 20,000 km2 on and around the Severn, being called primarily via HM Coastguard, Fire and Rescue Services, the Police or Ambulance.
+SARA is a multi-disciplinary volunteer search and rescue organisation, and is the designated rescue service for an area of over 20,000 km2 on and around the Severn, being called primarily via HM Coastguard and the Police, also by Fire and Rescue or Ambulance Services.
 It provides:

 • Inshore Lifeboat cover for large parts of the Rivers Severn, Wye, Usk and the Bristol Avon*

 • Cliff rescue, particularly for the lower Wye Valley climbing areas including Symonds Yat

 • Mud rescue